snowynguyen/FCDiffScorer/README.md

 ## Proposed change
 This analysis aim to correct the difficulty rating given for Free Contest problems on VNOJ.

-The first iteration of this analysis proposes change to the difficulting scoring of **332** problems.
+The first iteration of this analysis proposes change to the difficulting scoring of **332** problems that have text-based ranking board on Free Contest database before 2022.

 Compared to the existing VNOJ scoring, the average change is `-0.08` with std deviation of `0.33`.